annelledejager/blog/_life/7_thingsnottomisswheninbudapest.markdown

 <b>Rating:</b> * <br/>
 <b>When:</b> All year<br/>
-<b>Cost:</b> <br/>
+<b>Cost:</b> 5800 HUF for non EU citizens<br/>
 <b>Ave time spent:</b> 30 minutes<br/>

 <figure>
 	<img src="/blog/img/budapest/10.jpg" width="700" height="525">
 </figure>

 The parliament building is beautiful from the outside with 365 towers.
 One can also enter the parliament.
 The tour lasts roughly 30 minutes.
 It's OK to miss this tour in my opinion.
+Purchase tickets <a href="https://www.jegymester.hu/eng/Production/480000/Parliament-visit">here</a>.

 * # Heroes’ Square
 <br/>